It is a well-known fact that chronic stress is linked to most, if not all, chronic diseases.

 Why “Stress” is Such a Big Issue Today

 Modern life’s rhythms and demands are often challenging and overwhelming for us to cope with, requiring great deals of physical and psychological effort by our part.

-If a person perceives a noxious stimulus as too intense or its duration as too long, he may fail to withstand the pressure, resulting in pathological neuroendocrine alterations, and subsequently the manifestation of the disease process.
+If a person perceives a noxious stimulus as too intense or its duration as too long, he/she may fail to cope, resulting in pathological neuroendocrine responses, and subsequently the manifestation of disease.

-The physiology, as well as the psychology of the individual both need to be thoroughly addressed if the desired outcome is the reversal and prevention of chronic disease.
+The physiology, as well as the psychology of the individua need to both be thoroughly addressed if the desired outcome is the reversal and prevention of chronic disease.

-Humans are physical-emotional-mental-spiritual beings, meaning that imbalances in one area affect all other areas, and vice versa.
+Humans are physical, emotional and spiritual beings, meaning that imbalances in one area can affect all other areas, and vice versa.

-For example, when we experience feelings of anger, fear, embarrassment, worry, guilt or sadness- which all are the result/cause of stress in some way or the other, then corresponding neuroendocrine adaptations affect every part of our body and its physiological processes, including sugar and fat metabolism, intestinal microbiome composition, and brain performance.
+For example, when we experience feelings of anger, fear, embarrassment, worry, guilt or sadness – which are all the result of stress in some way or another, then corresponding neuroendocrine adaptations affect every part of our body and physiology, including sugar and fat metabolism, microbiome composition, and cognitive performance.

-Most often, stress stimulates our sympathetic nervous system which sets off our “fight or flight or freeze” response, an evolutionary adaptation against potential (real or imaginable) threats, during which the adrenal glands- two endocrine glands located on top of our kidneys – release stress hormones.
+Most often, stress stimulates our sympathetic nervous system which sets off our ‘fight or flight’ response, an evolutionary adaptation against potential (real or imaginable) threats, during which the adrenal glands – two endocrine glands located on top of our kidneys – release stress hormones.

-These powerful physiological responses can serve us well if a lion or a tiger is chasing us, but if they are needlessly active for prolonged periods, they can impose a serious threat to our health.
+These powerful physiological responses can serve us well when a lion or tiger is chasing us, but if they are needlessly active for prolonged periods, they can impose a serious threat to our health.

 In the last century, the underlying mechanisms by which stress can undermine human health have been mapped.